Miguel4president/spring-swaq/README.md

 There is a single controller that provides some RESTful APIs for managing the game records.
 (Not one for accounts, so...)

-More importantly, we have Swagger Docs, you can find them here:
+More importantly, we have Swagger Docs hosted with your app, you can find them here:
 [localhost swagger page!](http://localhost:8080/swagger-ui.html)
+^^ App needs to be running

 They are pretty dope, and since the config is setup already the only thing that has to be done is add an annotation above each